News and Socials

 • Summer Programs are Heating Up!

 MUS offers a variety of Summer Programs designed to help current and future Owls build skills, explore educational and creative topics, and have a great time.
-Whether a student is seeking activities in academics, music, or athletics, MUS will make summer fun and engaging!
+Whether a student is seeking activities in academics, athletics, chess, or leadership, MUS will make summer fun and engaging!

 Read More